Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintB/us1000c/MD/Design-ListUsers.md

 ### Controller

-- EnableUserController - For enabling the user
-- DisableUserController - For disabling the user
+- ListUserController - For listing the users

 ### Service